-It is a matter of common sense and political reality that a politician will look favorably upon, and be more eager to meet with-grant "access" tothose who help that politician get elected or reelected.
-Such help may come in the form of favorable media coverage. voter mobilization. contribution bundling, and campaign contributions themselves.
-That such supporters enjoy enhanced access to the officeholder is not corruption but rather a feature-indeed a feature the First Amendment protects-of a system of elected representative governance.
-This Court has therefore recognized the crucial importance of distinguishing between genuine quid pro quo corruption (payment of money in return for specific official action) and more generic influence.
-Infra § III(A).
-The decision below, however, badly misconceives that fundamental distinction, adopting as a legal rule a new line that deems "corrupt" what falls rather within the broad range of routine, and constitutionally protected, constituent influence.
-This Court should grant review.
+It is a matter of common sense and political reality that a politician will look favorably upon, and be more eager to meet with-grant "access" to-those who help that politician get elected or Such help may come in the form of reelected. media coverage, voter mobilization, favorable contribution bundling, and campaign contributions themselves.
+That such supporters enjoy enhanced access to the officeholder is not corruption but rather a feature-indeed a feature the First Amendment protects-of a system of elected governance.
+This representative Court therefore recognized the crucial importance of distinguishing between genuine quid pro quo corruption (payment of money in return for specific official action) and more generic influence.
+Infra § decision below, III(A).
+The however, badly misconceives that fundamental distinction, adopting as a legal rule a new line that deems "corrupt" what falls rather within the broad range routine, and constitutionally protected. constituent influence.
+This Court should reverse.

-I. THE UNDISPUTED FACTS SHOW A ROUTINE AND LEGITIMATE INTERACTION BETWEEN A PUBLIC OFFICIAL AND A DONOR.
+I. THE UNDISPUTED FACTS SHOW A PUBLIC OFFICIAL PROVIDING ROUTINE AND LEGITIMATE ACCESS TO A DONOR.